dylanaraps/pure-bash-bible/README.md

 48
 ```

-## Count files or directories in directory.
+## Count files or directories in directory

 This works by passing the output of the glob as function arguments.
 We
 then count the arguments and print the number.